Our Lady of Grace Church: An Architectural Treasure

 Our Lady of Grace School

-Today, Our Lady of Grace Church faces an existential threat with notice to vacate by June 2026.
+Today, Our Lady of Grace Church is being carefully preserved by the Trust working in partnership with the Assumptionists and the Archdiocese.
 This exceptional neo-Romanesque building, one of only two surviving structures from all the historic estates between Greenwich and Charlton (alongside Woodlands House), represents irreplaceable Catholic heritage.

-The Our Lady of Grace Parish Buildings Preservation Trust was established in 2025 to save the church from closure.
-The Trust has proposed to accept the gift of the church building from the Assumptionists, commissioned a comprehensive Conservation Plan from the University of Kent, and submitted a formal listing application to Historic England (Reference: 1494732).
+The Our Lady of Grace Parish Buildings Preservation Trust was established in 2025 to secure the long-term future of the church and expand community outreach.
+The Trust is working to accept the gift of the church building from the Assumptionists, has commissioned a comprehensive Conservation Plan from the University of Kent, and has submitted a formal listing application to Historic England (Reference: 1494732).
 The Trust works to preserve both the exceptional architectural heritage and the continuing religious function that has characterised the site since 1903.

 What Makes Our Church Exceptional

-Architectural Innovation: Our Lady of Grace Church represents one of the earliest reinforced concrete churches in England, employing the pioneering concrete system whilst exemplifying the rare Neo-Romanesque style in British ecclesiastical architecture.
+Architectural Innovation: Our Lady of Grace Church represents one of the earliest reinforced concrete churches in England, employing pioneering construction techniques whilst exemplifying the rare Neo-Romanesque style in British ecclesiastical architecture.

-Artistic Heritage: Fr Gregory Chedal's hand-carved woodwork (1925-1927) represents exceptional liturgical craftsmanship requiring conservation.
+Artistic Heritage: Fr Gregory Chedal's hand-carved woodwork (1925-1927) represents exceptional liturgical craftsmanship.

 Historical Rarity: One of only two buildings surviving from the historic estates between Greenwich and Charlton, making it exceptionally rare in South London's architectural heritage.